Using Intel Performance Primitives (IPP) with JUCE and CMake

 Installing IPP and MKL in CI

-The examples contain the “offline installer” URLs we’ll need as well as the magic incantations to run the installer silently — quite useful!
-You can also find links to the “offline” downloads over on Intel’s website.
+The examples contain the “offline installer” URLs we’ll want to use as well as the magic incantations to run the installer silently as a CLI — quite useful!

-Choosing what to install
+Choosing what to install from OneAPI

 We’ll be using Intel’s bootstrapper.exe on Windows to pick the components of OneAPI to install.
 You can see a list of the available components here.